mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 #### Characteristics of multimedia content

 - Digital data
-  - While existing content is mainly analog, multimedia content consists of digital data
+  - While existing content is mainly analog, multimedia content consists of digital data.
 - Interaction of information
-  - Users and information providers exchange information in two directions, that is, they tend to be prosumers
+  - Users and information providers exchange information in two directions, that is, they tend to be prosumers.
 - Relaxation of space and time constraints
-  - Due to the development of the Internet, restrictions on time and space have been eased, allowing for the expansion of information
+  - Due to the development of the Internet, restrictions on time and space have been eased, allowing for the expansion of information.
 - Non-linear access to information
-  - Rather than receiving information sequentially like reading a book, the acquisition of information becomes non-linear depending on each individual's ability, so the path to acquiring information becomes diverse
+  - Rather than receiving information sequentially like reading a book, the acquisition of information becomes non-linear depending on each individual's ability, so the path to acquiring information becomes diverse.

 #### Types of multimedia Content